CaptainHippie/EFT-Reposition-Alternate-Sights/readme.txt

 12. Optional but highly recommended, install Firemode switcher sound because its better and I commented out the ones from BaS12.
 Optional individual weapon mods like G36 pack, Saiga replacer, SVD replacer, Abakan replacer,  must only be installed after all this

 Changelog:
+2.2 - Merged in 3rd person weapon reposition fixes from Crimsonvirus, huge thanks to him.
+Fixed AS Val misalignment, fixed the blue Lebedev PL15 pistol and PP2000 lowered positions
 2.1 - some small changes to keep up with changes made in adjustable scopes addon 2.0 - Added an optional patch for BaS and BWRR audio handling pack, updated instructions and load order image 1.9 hotfix - updated load order image because I didn't want to mislead anyone